clean-code-craft-tcq-2/simple-monitor-in-cpp-SreelakshmiSDilip/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+Code updated for extension 1 and extension 3